anoblet/docs/Performance.md

 ### Styles
  - Define your shell styles in index.html to avoid additional network requests
- - Set your background color/image in index.html so that a refresh does not flash white
+ - Set your background color/image in index.html so that a refresh does not cause the browser to flash white

 ### Favicon